Applying for a council job

 If you have a disability which you think may prevent you from carrying out some aspects of the job, it may be possible for us to make adjustments to the duties.
 We therefore encourage you to tell us what you may not be able to do, or whether any adjustments to the selection process could assist you in your application.

 We are required by law to carry out a check to make sure you have the right to work in the UK.
-All candidates are required to provide proof of their entitlement to live and work in the UK.
+All candidates are required to provide proof of their entitlement to live and work in the UK, if invited to interview.

 You must not seek the support of a councillor or officer of the council for your application.
 Canvassing will disqualify you from appointment.